 It is possible and required to define grids containing boundary conditions.
 There are two grids for each aquifer, one containing constant heads and one containing constant fluxes into or out of the cells.
-The boundary conditions can be set separately for each grid cell but they are valid during the entire model run.
+The boundary conditions can be set separately for each grid cell but they are valid during the entire model run (except when using time variant standard grids, offering the possibility to change the boundary conditions after a certain model time, e.g. after each year or each month or even after each day).
 For cells with a constant head boundary equation (2.15.6) is skipped.
 Inputs (positive sign) or extractions (negative sign) are expected in m/s perpendicular to the cell surface.
 It is also possible to consider lateral boundary fluxes if they are converted considering the grid cell size into matching vertical fluxes.
 It is not possible to consider temporally variable boundary conditions.
 Also boundary conditions which are linear combinations of known heads and known fluxes are not explicitly allowed.
 However, if both grids (constant flux and constant head) have valid entries for a cell, then this is a kind of a combined boundary condition.
-Such combinations may lead to serious problems with the water balance especially if the hydraulic properties do not match the boundary conditions (too much extraction/inflow and at the same time a fixed head $\rightarrow$ problems with the balance).
+Such combinations may lead to serious problems with the water balance especially if the hydraulic properties do not match the boundary conditions (too much extraction/inflow and at the same time a fixed head → problems with the balance).

-Balance for the 1st aquifer for coupling the unsaturated zone to the groundwater model with $\Delta{GW}$ rate of change of the groundwater table in terms of a vertical water flux $[m \cdot s^{-1}]$ $h(t-\Delta t)$ groundwater head in the previous time step [m] h(t) groundwater head at the end of the actual time step [m] $S_0$ specific storage coefficient [-] $\Delta t$ time step [s]
+Balance for the 1st aquifer for coupling the unsaturated zone to the groundwater model with $\Delta{GW}$ rate of change of the groundwater table in terms of a vertical water flux [m·s-1]